 Introducing ZenPop's latest offering—our Limited Edition Packs are exciting one-off boxes of unique and must-have products from Japan, as requested by our fans!

 What's a ZenPop Limited Edition Pack?

 Our new Limited Edition is the perfect box for any tea lover.
 And it makes a great gift!
 A delicious and simple way to experience some of the best tea Japan has to offer.

 ZenPop's Limited Edition Japanese Tea Pack contains: Three types of tea from the unique Japanese tea supplier Neko Chashou Jirushi ねこ茶商印.
 This company sources their teas from an original blend of high-quality tea grown in the Tamagawa and Matsuno districts of Shizuoka prefecture.
 The tea from this region is used exclusively for Neko Chashou Jirushi's products, and they obsess over the preparation, blending, and roasting of their teas.
 Now you can experience their passion for tea wherever you are.
 You will receive a total of 24 tea bags, 8 of each type:

 Product descriptions and instruction on how to prepare can be found inside your ZenPop Pack (in English).

 *The photos are for illustrative purposes only.
 Actual products may vary.

-Learn more about Japan’s vegan and vegetarian dishes: Visit our blog!
+Learn more about Japan’s tea products and tea culture: Visit our blog!